kadena-community/kadena.js/packages/apps/docs/src/docs/participate/participate.md

 tags: [pact, typescript, account, transactions, utils]
 ---

-# Support community and earn rewards
+# Support the community

 There are many ways to become an active participant in the Kadena community.
 For example, you can join the conversation on Discord, ask and answer questions on Stack Overflow, or attend Kadena events at conferences.
-There are also ways you can contribute to the community and be rewarded for your contributions.
+There are also ways you can contribute to the community by providing feedback about projects in progress or suggesting changes to documentation or the codebase.
 This part of the documentation highlights how you can get involved and where to find more information about community programs, developer programs, grants, partnerships, business development, and ecosystem opportunities, if you’re interested.

 ## Node providers